 Balsam Poplar (Populus balsamifera)

-Balsam poplar is another popular variety for firewood.
+Balsam poplar is another popular variety.
 It is known for its moderate density, which allows it to burn longer and provide a good amount of heat.
 Balsam poplar is relatively easy to split, making it convenient for use in wood stoves or fireplaces.
 The wood of balsam poplar burns hot and has a pleasant fragrance when burned, adding to the overall ambiance.

 Eastern Poplar (Populus deltoides)